-1. 6 How HIV interacts with the immune system
+1. 6 How does HIV interact with the immune system?

-- HIV makes the body produce more CD4 cells to fight this new virus.
+- HIV causes your body to produce more CD4 cells to fight this new infection.

-- These new cells provide more target cells for HIV to infect and reproduce.
+- These new cells provide more cells for HIV to infect and reproduce.

-- The body responds by making even more cells to fight the new virus.
+- The body responds by making even more cells to fight the new virus etc.

-Most people develop immune cells that specifically try to fight the virus.
-These are called HIV-specific CD4 cells (or T4 cells).
-However, these cells get worn out and disappear in most people within 6 months after infection.
+Most people do develop immune cells to fight HIV called HIV-specific CD4 cells (or T4 cells).
+However, these cells get worn out and usually disappear within 6 months.

 HIV then continues infecting other CD4 cells.
-Without treatment, usually over many years, the rest of the immune system is worn down.
+Without HIV treatment, usually over many years, the rest of the immune system gets worn down.

-Active cells with HIV die more quickly than T cells in someone who is HIV negative: after 1-2 days instead of 3-4 days.
-HIV infected cells also signal to uninfected cells to die more quickly.
+Active cells with HIV die more quickly than CD4 cells in someone who is HIV negative.
+They live for 1-2 days instead of 3-4 days.
+Infected cells also signal to uninfected cells to die more quickly.
 Therefore, HIV doesn’t need to infect every cell to cause them to die.
-Only 1 in 1000 CD4 cells are likely to be infected with HIV.
+Only 1 in 1000 CD4 cells are likely to have HIV.

-ART blocks HIV from reproducing, and returns your immune system back to an almost normal state.
+ART blocks HIV from reproducing.
+This returns your immune system back to an almost normal state.

 HIV and the immune system before ART